JuliaPluto/HypertextLiteral.jl/docs/src/design.md

     @print @htl("(\\\")")
     #-> (\")

-This has tangible effect on expressions.
+This has tangible effect on the interpretation of expressions.
+This cannot be fixed.

     print(@htl("$(("<'", "\"&"))"))
     #-> &lt;&apos;&quot;&amp;